JMAConsulting/obiaa/wp-content/uploads/civicrm/ext/firewall/docs/index.md

 ```

 !!!
 Note: By checking if the class exists the firewall extension can be an optional dependency.

+#### Integration with Formprotection extension

+Threshold: 10

+The [Formprotection extension](https://civicrm.org/extensions/form-protection) (1.4.0+) triggers `FormProtectionEvent`s
+whenever a user fails to submit a form due to anti-spam measures (such as reCAPTCHA, flood control or honeypot).

+You can also trigger this event in your own custom form protection measures.

+## Hooks

+The following hooks are provided by the extension.

+### hook_civicrm_firewallRequestBlocked

+`hook_civicrm_firewallRequestBlocked($clientIP)`

+This hook is called when the firewall blocks a request from a certain IP address.
+The `$clientIP` parameter contains the IP
+address which has been blocked.

 ## Future Development / Ideas